Jordan-Murray/development-notes/1 - Async Programming/Asynchronous Programming.md

 # More

-**TPL** - Task Parallel Library
-Allows for both asyncronous and parallel programming.
-Async requires you subscribe to that operation finishing

 - Threading (Low Level)
 - Background Worker (Event-based async pattern)
 - TPL - Async and Await (more modern)